Gates, Zuckerberg champion computer programming in new nonprofit video

-SAN FRANCISCO (Reuters) - When Hadi and Ali Partovi immigrated to America from Iran in 1984, they slept in the same cramped bedroom as their parents, who exhausted their life savings on the teenage boys’ education.
+SAN FRANCISCO, Feb 26 (Reuters) - When Hadi and Ali Partovi immigrated to America from Iran in 1984, they slept in the same cramped bedroom as their parents, who exhausted their life savings on the teenage boys’ education.

 Nearly 30 years later, the twin brothers are firmly planted in the tech industry’s elite circles, after selling companies to Microsoft and News Corp’s MySpace, and tapping the rare connections to invest early on in Facebook, Dropbox and Zappos.